levandyck/levandyck.github.io/_news/announcement_1.md

 related_posts: false
 ---

-And so the journey begins: I started my PhD with [Katharina Dobs](https://www.katharinadobs.com) and [Martin Hebart](http://martin-hebart.de) at JLU Giessen!
+And so the journey begins: I started my PhD with [Katharina Dobs](https://www.katharinadobs.com) and [Martin Hebart](http://martin-hebart.de) at the University of Giessen!